meeshkan/meeshkan-client/README.md

 ```
 objc[60320]: +[NSValue initialize] may have been in progress in another thread when fork() was called.
 We cannot safely call it or ignore it in the fork() child process.
 Crashing instead.
 Set a breakpoint on objc_initializeAfterForkError to debug.
 ```
 This happens because of threading restrictions introduced in macOS High Sierra.
-You can read more about it [here](https://blog.phusion.nl/2017/10/13/why-ruby-app-servers-break-on-macos-high-sierra-and-what-can-be-done-about-it/).
+You can read more about it [here](https://bugs.python.org/issue30837), [here](https://blog.phusion.nl/2017/10/13/why-ruby-app-servers-break-on-macos-high-sierra-and-what-can-be-done-about-it/), [here](https://github.com/rtomayko/shotgun/issues/69), and [here](https://stackoverflow.com/questions/50168647/multiprocessing-causes-python-to-crash-and-gives-an-error-may-have-been-in-progr).
 We hope to find a permanent fix for this, but in the meanwhile you can run
 ```bash
 $ export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
 ```